stevenhurwitt/reddit-streaming/README.md

 # reddit-streaming

-An attempt to stream multiple subreddits from the reddit api using kafka & spark, and store in s3 data lake as delta tables. nightly glue jobs processes raw data into clean data partitioned by year/month/day.
+An attempt to stream multiple subreddits from the reddit api using kafka & spark, and store in s3 data lake as delta tables. nightly glue jobs processes raw data into clean data partitioned by year/month/day in athena.x

 ## Build dockerfiles